WordPress Plugins For Managing WordPress Post Revisions

 Optimize Database after Deleting Revisions

-- Exclude specific pages/posts and tables from optimization
+- Exclude selected pages/posts and tables from optimization

 - Automatically schedule optimizations